Used vs New Golf Balls: Top 5 Myths

 Fact: The flight of a golf ball depends on its dimple pattern, material, and swing physics, not its "used" status.
 A well-maintained used ball will have a flight path consistent with its new counterpart.

 Tradeoffs: It's essential to recognize the difference between a 'used' ball and a 'damaged' ball.
 While the former can perform on par with new balls, the latter, if it has scuffs or cuts, might have a compromised flight path.
+Understanding golf ball durability is crucial in making the right choice between used vs new golf balls.

 4. Myth: Used Golf Balls Aren't Suitable for Beginners